Introduction: Why PRP System Comparison Matters

 Workflow and Clinical Efficiency

 Because of this, systems designed for streamlined workflows often integrate more easily into daily practice.
+Furthermore, simplified processes tend to reduce the risk of variability between operators.

 Where Tropocells® PRP Fits